EliaTogni/Univault/Statistical Methods for Machine Learning.md

 holds with probability al least $1 − \delta$ with respect to the random draw of the test set.

-The inequality $\mathbb{P}...$ is telling us how to use a test set to estimate the risk of a classiﬁer.
+The inequality $(1)$ is telling us how to use a test set to estimate the risk of a classiﬁer.
 More precisely, the inequality shows that the test set, which is how we measure in practice the performance of a classiﬁer on unseen data, is close to the statistical risk with high probability.

 ----------------------------------------------------------------